JasonXuExercise/Exercise/README.md

 Q & A

 1.How to RUN:
-You can download all the documents and click on the html file to RUN it.
+You can download all the documents and click on the index.html file to RUN it.

 2.Input suggestions:
 The user types in the first(left) pane, considering that it is a textarea, please input keep in one line and do not use the ENTER key.